-The first key relation to underrstand is the one between the Canadian dollar and the revenues from oil sands production, as described in my previous post the higher the revenues from oil sands, the stronger becomes the Canadian dollar.
+The first key relation to understand is the one between the Canadian dollar and the revenues from oil sands production.
+As described in my previous post, the higher the revenues from oil sands, the stronger the Canadian dollar becomes.
 We have calculated that a 10% increase in oil revenues strengthen the Canadian dollar by 3%, this is quite significant.

 The second relation to understand is the link between the value of the Canadian dollar (compare to the US dollar) and the manufacturing employment in Canada.
-A large portion of the Canadian manufacturing sector produces product for export to the US.
+A large portion of the Canadian manufacturing sector produces products to export to the US.
 Because it increases the price US companies have to pay for Canadian goods, a stronger Canadian dollar has a negative impact on the competitiveness of Canada’s manufacturing sector.
-As a matter of fact, since year 2000 a period during which the Canadian dollar strengthen by 40%, Canada has seen a 20% reduction in manufacturing employment (500,000 jobs lost since the peak) - This graph should quickly convince you of the relation between the strength of the Canadian dollar exchange rate (vs the US dollar) and the manufacturing employment in Canada.
-Notice how the manufacturing employment increase when the Canadian dollar goes down from the period going from 1992 to 2002 and then how employment goes down with the strengthening of the currency past 2002.
+As a matter of fact, since year 2000, a period during which the Canadian dollar strengthened by 40%, Canada has seen a 20% reduction in manufacturing employment (500,000 jobs lost since the peak) - This graph should quickly convince you of the relation between the strength of the Canadian dollar exchange rate (vs the US dollar) and the manufacturing employment in Canada.
+Notice how the manufacturing employment increases when the Canadian dollar goes down (from the period going from 1992 to 2002) and then how employment goes down with the strengthening of the currency (past 2002).

-Hence, more revenues from oil sands equal less manufacturing job in Canada
+Hence, more revenues from oil sands equal less manufacturing jobs in Canada

-Note: Assumes that Keystone and the other projects will close the Edmonton Par to Brent oil price spread (return to pre 2008 level).
-This would results in an increase of ~30$/bbl received by the oil sands producers, a 30% increase from the current level.
-We have calculated in the past that a 10% increase in the oil revenues increased the value of Canadian dollar by 3%.
-Based on the 2000 to 2013 period, we can also safely assume and a 1% increase in the value of the Canadian dollar results in a 0.5% reduction of manufacturing employment.
-So based on historical trends and everything else being equal we can assume that Keystone XL (and the other projects) could results in a 4.5% reduction of the manufacturing employment.
-Based on current level of 1.7 million jobs this corresponds to 75,000 manufacturing jobs lost in Canada.
+Note: Assumed that Keystone and the other projects will close the Edmonton Par to Brent oil price spread (return to pre 2008 level).
+This would result in an increase of ~30$/bbl received by the oil sand producers; a 30% increase from the current level.
+In the past, we have calculated that a 10% increase in the oil revenues increased the value of the Canadian dollar by 3%.
+Based on the 2000 to 2013 period, we can also safely assume that a 1% increase in the value of the Canadian dollar results in a 0.5% reduction of manufacturing employment.
+So, based on historical trends (everything else being equal) we can assume that Keystone XL (and the other projects) could result in a 4.5% reduction of the manufacturing employment.
+Based on the current level of 1.7 million jobs this corresponds to 75,000 manufacturing jobs lost in Canada.